fischeversenker/nestjs-test/blog-post.md

 It will be added as *src/students/students.controller.ts* and will also be appended to the list of known controllers in `StudentsModule` automatically.
 The generator will also create unit test boilerplates as well.

-This new controller calls service functions and exposes routes in your server.
-Let's extend the empty controller:
+Let's extend the empty controller so it looks like this:

 ```ts
 @Controller('students')